iannesbitt/website/publications.md

 <div class="flex-container">
 <div id="publications-text">

-Publications are listed in chronological order and are presented in APA citation style.
+Publications are listed in alpha-chronological order and are presented in APA citation style.

 </div>
 </div>